Blepharoplasty (Eyelid Surgery)

 After eyelid surgery, we may advise patients to apply lubricating drops, ointment, and a cold compress to help with healing and minimize side effects.
 Most patients will return to work within a few days to a week.
 Patients should avoid exercise and strenuous activities for at least 2 weeks.
 Dr. Lipton will remove stitches after 3 or 4 days.
 Most swelling and other side effects typically subside within 2 weeks.
 Patients should not wear contact lenses or eye makeup until 2 weeks after surgery.
-Patients will typically wear dark sunglasses outside or in bright light for 2 weeks to protect their eyes from sun and wind.
+Patients will typically wear dark sunglasses outside or in bright light for 2 weeks to protect their eyes from the sun and wind.